Lodge Cast Iron NZ Buying Guide

 Scrub with steel wool, wash, dry, then re-season in the oven at 230°C for an hour with a thin oil coat.
 No Lodge pan is beyond saving.
 Rust is surface-level; cast iron is impervious underneath.

-Ready to find your next cookware?
+Ready to find your next piece of cookware?

 Every Lodge Cast Iron cookware is pre-seasoned and ready to cook from day one.